 - a.
-Senior Management including Managing Director, Chief Operating Officer, Chief Executive Officer, wherever they are appointed, shall ensure the effective implementation of this Policy; - b.
+Senior Management including Managing Director or Whole Time Director, Chief Operating Officer, Chief Executive Officer, wherever they are appointed, shall ensure the effective implementation of this Policy; - b.
 Concurrent or Internal Audit system shall verify the compliance with KYC/AML policies and procedures. - c.
 Submission of quarterly audit notes and compliance by the Concurrent or Internal Audit to the Audit Committee of the Board.